Is mining a safe profession?

 How have mining-related courses adapted over the past decade to manage the industry’s needs?

-Technology adoption through robotics and artificial intelligence to increase productivity in the industry has become a significant feature the Australian mining sector.
+Technology adoption through robotics and artificial intelligence to increase productivity in the industry has become a significant feature of the Australian mining sector.

 The MCA has created the Minerals Industry National Associate Degree (MINAD) which recognises the need for para-professional qualifications allowing workers wanting to upskill and take on new opportunities with their employer.